Last summer, my garage door keypad broke, and it was such a pain in the…

 I’ve found that companies build one keypad model and then rebrand it for each opener.

-For example, the Genie GK-R and Overhead Door OKP-BX are the same keypads.
+For example, the Genie GK-R and Overhead Door OKP-BX are identical keypads.
 The only difference is the logo at the bottom.

 For that reason, I will break down my recommendations based on what garage door opener you have.
-Then I’ll tell you exactly what model is branded for your garage door opener.
+Then, I’ll tell you exactly what model is branded for your current garage door opener.

-Wireless Keypads for Chamberlain, LiftMaster, Craftsman, or Raynor Garage Door Openers
+Best Garage Door Keypads for Chamberlain, LiftMaster, Craftsman, or Raynor

 This information applies to the LiftMaster 877MAX, Chamberlain 940EV, Raynor 877MGX, and Craftsman CMXZDCG440 keypads.